 Ben grew up in the rolling farmland suburbs of Philadelphia.
 His first instrument was the alto sax but he found his true love in a pair of bongos, which quickly morphed into a drum set (and then a bigger drum set!).
 From that moment he’s been on a course of rhythmic exploration that continues to this day.
 He played around the East Coast with various groups, and in the late 1990’s landed in New Orleans to pursue music full time.

 In 2005, Ben relocated to Southern Vermont where he discovered the area’s wealth of great musicians and educators.
-Here he performs with a large number of regional New England bands including R&B/jazz artist Patty Carpenter, blues guitarist Sunny Lowdown, the Americana rock group The Milkhouse Heaters, and the original Vermont reggae outfit Mo Ambesa.
+Here he has performed with a large number of regional New England bands including R&B/jazz artist Patty Carpenter, the Americana rock group The Milkhouse Heaters, and the original Vermont reggae outfit Mo Ambesa.
+Currently you can find him playing drums with the cajun/zydeco band, Bayou X; and the blues group, Sunny Lowdown.
 In addition to these groups, Ben has shared the stage with the likes of Clarence ‘Gatemouth’ Brown, Trumystic, Carlos Averhoff, Eugene Uman, Lou Erlanger, Ayizan Sannon, Page McConnell & Mike Gordon, Jim & Liz Beloff, Lil’ Rev, and Victoria Vox.

 “This is a sound that is being heard more around New England: the sound of a unique artist pursuing, orchestrating and delivering his or her vision.
 You can tell other bands are working up to this standard.
 Guys like Ben raise the bar.” – Mike Loce, The Noise